-Paid options on directories are an opportunity.
+Paid options on review sites and directories are an opportunity.
 They let you stand out in competitive categories, access buyer intent data, and control how your product appears next to alternatives.
-The directories on this list attract millions of monthly visits from buyers actively comparing solutions.
+The platforms on this list attract millions of monthly visits from buyers actively comparing solutions.

 What Paid Gets You